 To help lower your blood pressure and keep it down, it is important to follow a healthy diet.
-You have already taken the first steps by choosing to follow our eating plan and becoming more active day to day.
+Take the first steps by following our eating plans and becoming more active day to day.

 Cut down on the amount of salt in your food and eat plenty of fruit and vegetables.
 The link below to the Eatwell Guide highlights the different types of food that make up our diet, and shows the proportions we should eat them in to have a well-balanced and healthy diet.

 Salt raises your blood pressure.
 The more salt you eat, the higher your blood pressure.
 Aim to eat less than 6g (0.2oz) of salt a day, which is about a teaspoonful.

 Find out how to cut down on salt by clicking here